containerbuildsystem/osbs-docs/docs/users.rst

 ``my-container-registry.example.com/fedora/rsyslog:32``.

 The ``release`` label can also be used to specify the release value use for Koji build.
+The value can't be empty, and may be defined via ENV variable from parent.
 When omitted, the release value will be automatically determined by querying Koji's getNextRelease API method.

 Other labels are set automatically when not set in the Dockerfile: